DonHulieo/don-shootingrange/README.md

 ## Changelog

+- v1.0.9 - More Bug Fixes, Added Safeguards for Score or Hit Percent being a nil Value
 - v1.0.8 - Added French Locale and Fixed Bugs from New Update
 - v1.0.7 - Added Config Option for Clothes IDs
 - v1.0.6 - Fixed Database Error for Score being a nil value